Is Listing on Realtor.com Really Free?

 Steve Nicastro's Photo

-By Steve Nicastro Updated February 3, 2023
+By Steve Nicastro Updated January 9, 2025

 SHARE

-Can you list your home on realtor.com?
+Can you list your home on Realtor.com?

-As a seller, you can’t just post or share a listing on Realtor.com.
-Regarding who can list on their site, Realtor.com is pretty stringent, only allowing licensed real estate professionals and realtors to utilize and take advantage of their site.
+Realtor.com is pretty stringent, only allowing licensed real estate professionals and realtors to utilize and take advantage of their site.

 These restrictions don’t come as a complete surprise since Realtor.com is the official website for the National Association of Realtors (NAR), a national organization of real estate agents and brokers that holds its members to a specific code of ethics.